Anatomical incontinence is the involuntary release of urine caused by structural problems of the

 urinary tract that affect the urine flow.
 This type of incontinence may be present

 The main symptom is an almost continual

 release of urine.

-urinary tract that allow urine to leak past the muscle (sphincter) that retains
+urinary tract that allow urine to leak past the muscle (sphincter) that keeps urine in the

 bladder.
 These problems include: